meteor-gazelle/meteor-gazelle/doc/specs/top_10.md

 ## Motivation

 Users are notified of the top 10 most popular items on the website.
-Users can view the list in a homepage widget.
+Users can view the list in a homepage widget or on a separate dedicated page.
 Users can see the most popular items by past day, past week, past month, and all-time.

 ## Business rules